Durgin-Park: 1874–1944

+1945–2019

+In 1945, the restaurant was sold to James Hallett, who ran the operation until 1977, enhancing the restaurant's national reputation.
+The BLC's account notes that the restaurant's real estate was owned by Chandler heirs until 1960.

-The restaurant was purchased by the Kelley family in 1972, and sold by them to Ark Restaurants in January 2007, although Seana Kelley remained the general manager until 2012.
-The general manager later became Patricia Reyes, who had worked for Ark Restaurants since 1999.
+The restaurant was purchased by the Kelley family in 1972, and sold by them to Ark Restaurants in January 2007.

 For a time, Durgin-Park had an additional location at Copley Place in Boston.
 The original Durgin-Park, as well as the one in Copley Place, was included in an "old Boston" dining review by Alexander Theroux of The New York Times in 1985.

-In the late summer of 2010, Durgin-Park opened a beer garden in their basement bar, called "The Hideout".
-In late 2016, the basement bar began hosting a weekly stand-up comedy showcase under the name Hideout Comedy.
-Shows ran Wednesdays, Fridays, Saturdays, and Sundays featuring local and nationally touring comedians.
+In late summer 2010, Durgin-Park opened a beer garden in their basement bar, "The Hideout".

-Durgin Park had only one female chef in its long history, Melicia Phillips, who worked there in 2012 and 2013.

 In December 2017, an episode of the Travel Channel's Man v.
 Food—season 6 episode 2—hosted by Casey Webb, included a segment at Durgin-Park.

-In early January 2019, the CEO of Ark Restaurants announced that Durgin-Park would close on January 12, due to the restaurant not being profitable.
+In early January 2019, the CEO of Ark Restaurants announced that Durgin-Park would close on January 12 due to the restaurant needing to be more profitable.
 The restaurant did permanently close on that date.
 In February 2019, an internet auction was initiated to sell over 200 items from the restaurant.